jkohlin/wordpress-basics/2-ecosystem-theme.md

 #Theme
 A theme is a set of files with templates and functions controling how to present the content to the web.
+These files are

 - Templates and template parts
-- PHP Functions
+- PHP/Wordpress Functions
 - Stylesheets and javascripts
 - Static asset files
+- Theme definition

 ## Templates and template parts

 A Wordpress template is like a blueprint, describing how the content will be presented on the frontend.
-A template contains HTML markup, along with placeholders for the content.
+The template contains HTML markup with placeholders which will be filled with content from the database.

 We can have a multiple set of templates, each with their own layout and functionality.
 When content is requested by a website visitor, Wordpress picks the correct template and renders it into a regular HTML-page.

-Templates, which are PHP-files utilizing Wordpress' built in methods, must be named properly for the template system to know which template to pick.

-####The default template
-For a theme to work, we need at least one template.
-This required base template must be named index.php.
+In a theme we need at least one template which must be named `index.php`.
+This is a fallback template which will be responsible for rendering out content, if no other template is found.